 Just one of the many subjects the middle school faculty and students will explore, ties back to the Massachusetts Curriculum Framework in English Language Arts and Literacy, specifically the writing standards in grades five through eight.
 For example, in the Grade 5 Writing Standards, under Production and Distribution of Writing, it states, “Use technology, including current web-based communication platforms, to produce and publish writing as well as to interact and collaborate with others; demonstrate sufficient command of keyboarding skills to type a minimum of two pages in a single sitting” (English Language Arts and Literacy: Massachusetts Curriculum Framework, p.
 69).

-Exploring the writing process further, Russell, Bebell, & Higgins (2004) shared through classroom observations and teacher interviews, that students in a One-to-One classroom environment viewed their laptop as a primary writing tool, spent more time writing and an increase in the frequency of times spent writing was noted, as compared to students in a shared laptop model.
+Exploring the writing process further, Russell, Bebell, & Higgins (2004) shared through classroom observations and teacher interviews that students in a One-to-One classroom environment viewed their laptop as a primary writing tool, spent more time writing, and an increase in the frequency of times spent writing was noted, as compared to students in a shared laptop model.
 “Students in the 1:1 classes were nearly six times more likely to be observed composing text on a laptop…conversely, students in the shared laptop classroom were eight times more likely to be observed composing text using paper and pencil than with a laptop” (Russell, Bebell, & Higgins, 2004, p.
 330).
-The writing process benefits not only the teacher, many who are actively seeking the tools to take next step(s) in UDL implementation but also supports our students through deeper connections with existing Massachusetts Curriculum Frameworks in English language arts.
+The writing process benefits not only the teacher, many who are actively seeking the tools to take the next step(s) in UDL implementation, but also supports our students through deeper connections with existing Massachusetts Curriculum Frameworks in English language arts.

-With this quote in mind, one of the remaining stakeholders in this change initiative is the Director of Technology & Digital Learning.
-There is an opportunity in this initiative, if taken seriously and communicated well, will greatly benefit the Director, as it relates to becoming a transformative leader and fighting back the tide of inertia within the district.
+With this quote in mind, one remaining stakeholder in this change initiative is the Director of Technology & Digital Learning.
+There is an opportunity in this initiative that, if taken seriously and communicated well, will significantly benefit the Director in becoming a transformative leader and fighting back the tide of inertia within the district.
 Wilson (1998, as cited in Bass & Bass, 2008) shared, “leaders should be uncommon (yet congenial, vulnerable, and accessible); capable as almost to promote awe” (p.
 55).
-This initiative is a large undertaking for the Director and the underlying team, with large scale changes across the entire Groton-Dunstable Regional Schools spectrum.
-This initiative under the leadership of the Director may promote and capture awe for the district and all other stakeholders and the Director will need to employ transformative leadership principles for innovative and transformational changes to occur.
+This initiative is a significant undertaking for the Director and the underlying team, with large-scale changes across the entire Groton-Dunstable Regional Schools spectrum.
+This initiative, under the leadership of the Director, may promote and capture awe for the district and all other stakeholders, and the Director will need to employ transformative leadership principles to enable innovative and transformational change.

 Conclusion